evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 The model has 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.
 ## Lights

 The standard headlights use LED Matrix technology.
-LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
+LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
 ## Advanced driver assistance systems

 The Fisker Ocean Extreme has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.

-[**Efficiency assist**](../../../../technology/driverassistance/efficencyassist/) is a standard system that helps the driver to drive preemptively and save energy.
+[**Efficiency Assist**](../../../../technology/driverassistance/efficencyassist/) is a standard system that helps drivers to drive preemptively and save energy.
 ### Safety systems